pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/QuantumOpt/QOpt/GAS.md

 # GAS: Grover Adpative Search

-Grover's algorithm is used for searching elements that satisfy certain conditions. more formally, the algorithm assumes that we have a collection of elements indexed by strings of $n$ bits, and a Boolean function $f$ that takes those binary strings and returns "true" (or 1) if the element indexed by the string satisfies the condition and "false" (or 0) otherwise.
-For example, we have 8 different elements and the function return $f(x) = 1$ is and only if $010$ or $100$, and $f(x)= 0$ otherwise.
+Grover's algorithm is a quantum search algorithm used to find elements satisfying a specific condition.
+Given a collection indexed by $n$-bit strings and a Boolean function $f(x)$, the function returns 1 if the condition is satisfied and 0 otherwise.
+For example, with 8 elements, $f(x) = 1$ for $x = 010$ or $x = 100$, and $f(x) = 0$ otherwise.

-It is worth to notice that we have no access to the inner working of $f$, which means, its a black box.
-The only thing we have access to is to call function $f$ on input and observe the outpurs. since we do not have any information about the indices of the elements that satisfy the condition, we cannot favour any position over any other.
-That's being said, if we are using a classical algorithm, and we are searching among $N$ elements and only one of them satisfies the condition we are interested in, we will need to call $f$ about $N/2$ times on average to find it.
-Since the one element could be anywhere, in the worst case, we have to call $N-1$ times to find it.
+We treat $f$ as a black box, meaning we can only call it with inputs and observe outputs, without knowing its inner workings.
+Since we lack information about which indices satisfy the condition, no position can be favored over another.
+In classical algorithms, searching among $N$ elements with one satisfying the condition requires about $N/2$ calls to $f$ on average, and up to $N-1$ in the worst case.

-However, in Grover's algorithm, it is possible to find the hidden element with high probability by calling f around $\sqrt{N}$ times!
-Let's say, we need to call only 1000 times on a problem with 1,000,000 elements instead of 500,000 times with a classical algorithm.
-To understand how this works, we need to know what **quantum oracle** are and how they can be used.
+Grover's algorithm, however, can locate the desired element with high probability using only about $\sqrt{N}$ calls.
+For instance, solving a problem with 1,000,000 elements requires just 1,000 calls instead of 500,000 in the classical case.
+To understand this, we need to explore **quantum oracles** and their applications.

+---

+## Takeaways
+1. Quantum orcale is a unitary and reversible quantum operator.
+See [Quantum oracles](../QOpt/GAS.md#quantum-oracles).
+2. Construction of a quantum orcale can be accomplished by using NOT gates and multi-CNOT gate.
+See [Quantum oracles](../QOpt/GAS.md#quantum-oracles).

+---

 ## Quantum oracles

-In the classical case, we had $n$ inputs and just one output.
-In contrast, in quantum world, $n$-inputs with one output cannot work since we need unitary operation to be **reversible**.
-As you must recall, every quantum gate has the same number of inputs and outputs!
+In the classical case, we have $n$ inputs and a single output.
+In the quantum world, this setup doesn't work because quantum operations must be **unitary** and therefore **reversible**.
+As a result, every quantum gate must have the same number of inputs and outputs!

-The Quantum oracles, $O_{f}$, is an quantum gate (operation) of $f$ that take any input of $\lvert x\rangle \lvert y \rangle$, where $x$ is an $n$-bit string nd $y$ is a single bit, and the output of the $O_{f}$ gate will be
+The Quantum oracles, $O_{f}$, is an quantum gate (operation) of $f$ that take any input of $\lvert x\rangle \lvert y \rangle$, where $x$ is an $n$-bit string and $y$ is a single bit, and the output of the $O_{f}$ gate will be

 $$
 O_{f} = \lvert x \rangle \lvert y \oplus f(x) \rangle